Phalaenopsis Orchid Care

 A lot of people experience sudden, unexpected orchid ownership because these beauties are popular gifts.
 I’ve decided to share what I’ve learned about Phalaenopsis orchid care through experimentation so that all of my previous orchids will not have died in vain.

-When you get a mini Phal orchid, you may find it potted up in a spongy or mossy growing medium.
+When you get a Phal, you may find it potted up in a spongy or mossy growing medium.
 Since these orchids are epiphytes, meaning they naturally grow on things like tree branches and not in soil, I like to gently extract their roots from the growing medium.
 It’s easiest to do after you’ve given it a good soak.
 This allows you to examine the roots - a silvery-green, plump root is healthy.
 If you find rotten, stringy roots go ahead and trim them off.

 Once you’ve got the potting situation down, finding a spot with the right light is really important.
 After trial-and-error, I’ve found that my northern exposure kitchen window is the best place for orchids in my house.
 Open your compass app and find your north or east-facing windows; they often provide the ideal place for low-light Phalaenopsis orchids.